-This entails the identification and audit of firms which have had repeated complaints of unfair HR practices.
+This entails the identification and audit of firms which have had repeated complaints of a not fair employer.
 These complaints could range from having a low proportion of Singaporean PMEs compared to other firms in the same industry to having discriminatory talent development or dismissal practices.

 When identified, errant firms will then be asked to provide information regarding their:

 - organization charts as well as nationality details of staff members,

 - plans to develop local staff for more senior roles and

 - plans to reduce reliance on Employment Pass holders.

 In addition, said firms will have a chance to demonstrate efforts to improve their recruitment and training practices.
 If they remain unresponsive, MOM may curtail their work pass privileges.

 Although the FCF will be rolled out on 1 August 2014, this investigative exercise will commence in Q1 2014.

 As discussed in our announcement Singapore Firms Face New Rules to Hire Skilled Overseas Candidates, the move to apply a system of checks and balances on firms will weed out firms that have been practising and benefitting from questionable HR practices.